Code in the beta version of iOS 14.5 indicates that Apple is developing separate security updates.

 This system would have two benefits.
 It would hopefully enable Apple to release security fixes faster, rather than wait until other bug fixes and new features are ready.
 It would also allow users to install security updates on their iPhones without having to install a power-hungry update that might affect the working of their iPhone.

 For more information read: What's in iOS 14.5 and when will iOS 14.5 be released?
 Everything you need to know about the latest version of iOS 14.
-And what we know so far about iOS 15.

 This article originally appeared on Macworld Sweden.
 Translation by Karen Haslam.